Nuclear power in Japan: Light water reactors

-In the 1970s, the first light water reactors were built in cooperation with American companies.
-These plants were bought from U.S. vendors such as General Electric and Westinghouse with contractual work done by Japanese companies, who would later get a license themselves to build similar plant designs.
+General Electric offered light water reactors at a discounted price as soon as Yasuhiro Nakasone, then the Minister of Science and Technology, began revising the country's nuclear power strategy in 1961.
+This offer was accepted, and Tsuruga-1 was commissioned in March 1970 as Japan's first BWR.
+GE teamed up with Hitachi and Toshiba to build BWRs, while Westinghouse collaborated with Mitsubishi Heavy Industries (MHI) to promote PWRs.
+By the late 1970s, these companies began constructing plants independently.
+All nuclear reactors built in Japan have been either BWRs or PWRs, with Hitachi and Toshiba (which later acquired Westinghouse's nuclear division to build PWRs as well) still responsible for the former and MHI for the latter.

 Developments in nuclear power since that time have seen contributions from Japanese companies and research institutes on the same level as the other big users of nuclear power.
 From the early 1970s to the present, the Japanese government promoted the siting of nuclear power plants through a variety of policy instruments involving soft social control and financial incentives.
-By offering large subsidies and public works projects to rural communities and by using educational trips, junkets for local government officials, and OpEds written as news by pro-nuclear supporters, the central government won over the support of depopulating, hard-on-their-luck coastal towns, and villages.

 Later years

 Japan's nuclear industry was not hit as hard by the effects of the Three Mile Island accident (TMI) or the Chernobyl disaster as some other countries.

-Construction of new plants continued to be strong through the 1980s, 1990s, and up to the present day.
+Construction of new plants continued to be strong through the 1980s and 1990s.
 While many new plants had been proposed, all were subsequently canceled or never brought past initial planning.